 Then in the summer of 1987, the UFPIA took the initiative to steward the abandoned lots and created a community garden and green space.
 In 2009, with the help of community residents and Baltimore Green Space (a community managed land trust), the lots were purchased and are now a permanent green space.
 It is the only open green space in our community.

-Over the years, the garden has won numerous gardening awards from the University of Maryland Extension – in 2017, our community garden won first place for best overall vegetable garden.
+Over the years, the garden has won numerous gardening awards from the University of Maryland Extension – in 2017, our community garden won first place for best overall vegetable and ornamental garden.
 In addition, in the individual contest, UFPIA’s rose won first place in the Most Perfect Vegetable, Fruit Or Flower category.

 The community garden provides habitat and food for many beneficial insects and birds.
 (For a listing of the best plants with high levels of nectar and pollen, click here.)
 It has been used by the community as an activity center for various events such as pumpkin carving and haunted garden for Halloween, potluck cook-out, happy hours, progressive dinner party, Beautification Day and was included on the 2013 and 2017 Charm City Farm and Garden Bicycle Tour and the 2012 Charm City Farm and Garden Bus Tour.